European Competition Network

 The Members of the ECN have also engaged in cooperation and exchange of best practices in the area of merger control by setting up an EU Merger Working Group.
 Read more >

 Commission publishes replies to the public consultation on "Empowering the national competition authorities to be more effective enforcers of the EU competition rules".

 The replies are available

 Public Hearing: "Empowering the national competition authorities to be more effective enforcers of the EU competition rules" on 19 April 2016

-The Committee on Economic and Monetary Affairs (ECON) of the European Parliament and DG Competition of the European Commission are co-organising a Public Hearing on empowering national competition authorities to be more effective enforcers.
-It will take place on Tuesday 19 April 2016 from 9:00-12:30 in the Parliament's premises in Brussels.
+On 19 April 2016, the Committee on Economic and Monetary Affairs (ECON) of the European Parliament and DG Competition of the European Commission co-organised a Public Hearing on empowering national competition authorities to be more effective enforcers.

 4 November 2015